Before we get into content marketing examples, let’s first talk about why content is a good idea for ecommerce companies.

-In eCommerce, it gives extra points for brand image and traffic and helps win sales in the end.
+Ecommerce content gives extra points for brand image and traffic and helps win sales in the end.
 Here’s what a good eCommerce content marketing strategy can do for you.

 It’s good for your store and your competitors are probably already doing it.
-But what kind of eCommerce content should you have?
+But what kind of ecommerce content should you have?

-That’s strongly specific for your business, but we’ve selected some of the best eCommerce content marketing examples from a few online stores to get you in creative mood.
+That’s strongly specific for your business, but we’ve selected some of the best eCommerce content marketing examples from a few online stores to get you in a creative mood.

 The businesses we looked at are almost exclusively owned and ran by entrepreneurs who don’t have huge marketing departments and budgets.

 Eventually, they discover your products – and because they already like your content – they transfer this positive attitude to your brand.
-You just won a customer thanks to a well-executed eCommerce content strategy.
+You just won a customer thanks to a well-executed ecommerce content strategy.

 The best part is that you can observe how people interact with different formats, channels, and pieces, and adjust your efforts on the go.
 Analytics tools for eCommerce can show you how that funnel works – they don’t just display revenue trends.